Frequently Asked Questions

 |Minimum 250 GB Hard drive||Minimum 250 GB Hard drive|

 Will I need my own printer?

-Networked printers are available throughout campus.
-You may bring your own printer.
+Networked printers and Google Cloud Printer are available throughout campus.
+LITS gives $20.00 of printing per semester for each student.
+You may bring your own printer although you may find ink replacement to be expensive.
 LITS does not offer support for use or repair of personal printers.

 Where can I get my computer repaired?

 The LITS Student Diagnostic Center, open M-F, 9-4, in Library 422, offers support for student computers.
 The DC supports system management and virus/malware removal and authorized warranty service for Dell computers purchased from the Smith Computer Store.
 The Diagnostic Center does not support hardware service or repair.
 The DC is staffed by full-time staff and a highly skilled team of student workers.
 Your warranty may offer door-to-door service and you should consider this when negotiating your purchase.

 How can I protect my computer against viruses?